 Rollover contributions.
-Subject to the provisions of your investment arrangements and at the discretion of the Plan Administrator, if you are a Participant in the Plan who is also an employee, you might be permitted to deposit into the Plan distributions you have received from other plans and certain IRAs.
+Subject to the provisions of your investment arrangements and at the discretion of the Plan Administrator, if you are a Participant in the Plan, you might be permitted to deposit into the Plan distributions you have received from other plans and certain IRAs.
 Such a deposit is called a "rollover" contribution and might result in tax savings to you.
 You may ask the Plan Administrator of the other plan or the trustee or custodian of the IRA to directly transfer (a "direct rollover") to this Plan all or a portion of any amount that you are entitled to receive as a distribution from such plan.
 Alternatively, you may elect to deposit any amount eligible to be rolled over within 60 days of your receipt of the distribution.
 You should consult qualified counsel to determine if a rollover is in your best interest.

 Rollover account.
 Your rollover contribution will be accounted for in a "rollover account."
 You will always be 100% vested in your "rollover account" (see the Article in this Summary entitled "Vesting").
 Rollover contributions will be affected by any investment gains or losses.
-In addition, any Roth deferrals that are accepted as rollovers in this Plan will be accounted for separately.